Historical marine data

 This narrative was developed as a basis for practical exercises in the biodiversity data mobilization course and the exercise concept and content was developed initially by David Bloom and Amanda Whitmire for use in CESP2022-009 (Expanding the Network: Bringing marine research stations and library collections into the data-sharing community).

-This is a partially fictionalized scenario based on a real project and datasets.
+This is fictionalized scenario based on a real project and datasets.
 It is intended for instructional purposes only.
-Use case data may not be reproduced for any other purpose without the permission of the Harold A. Miller Library at Hopkins Marine Station (HMS-Library@lists.stanford.edu).
+The use case data may not be reproduced for any other purpose without the permission of the Harold A. Miller Library at Hopkins Marine Station (HMS-Library@lists.stanford.edu).

 Description